Quartz Clock Movement Removal

 - Push the HOUR hand onto the post at the 6 o'clock position.

 - Place the MINUTE hand at 12 o'clock and tighten the minute hand nut.

-- Press the SECOND hand onto the shaft at the 12 o'clock position (if you are using one).
-Your hands are now set to the CHIME of the motor.
+- Press the SECOND hand onto the shaft at the 12 o'clock position (if using one).
+Hands are now set to the CHIME of the motor.